sneakerhax/Posts/posts/Privilege Escalation in your offensive security career.md

 ## Study to meet objectives...or for pure interest

-After limiting scope to topics that I was either actively engaged in or needed improvment in I realized I still lacked direction.
+After limiting scope to topics that I was either actively engaged in or ones needing improvment I realized I still lacked direction.
 It's very important to understand the reason why you're studying a topic.
 Are you meeting an objective? or just constantly consuming without a goal?
 It's fine to learn about something for pure interest but to be a more skilled penetration tester it's likely that you will eventually have to be intentional about skills improvement.
 For me solving this problem occured when I created a study board for myself where each item measures to an objective I'm trying to achieve.
 Sure I still get sidetracked by really interesting topics but by making sure at least 80% of your studying has an objective in mind you can improve significantly faster.

 * Plan for objectives not every possible scenario
 * Don't prepare for nothing